Argentine stocks, bonds fall on oil, profit taking

-BUENOS AIRES Aug 26 (Reuters) - Argentina's stock, currency and bond market trends on Wednesday.
+BUENOS AIRES, Aug 26 (Reuters) - Argentina's stock, currency and bond market trends on Wednesday.

 * MerVal stocks index .MERV fell slightly, off 0.08 percent to 1,778.26 points -- the third consecutive drop -- as a fall in global oil prices affected some heavyweight stocks.

-* Buenos Aires-listed shares of Brazilian energy company Petrobras de Brasil APBR.BA (PETR4.SA: Cotización) fell 1.31 percent to end at 83.00.
+* Buenos Aires-listed shares of Brazilian energy company Petrobras de Brasil APBR.BA (PETR4.SA) fell 1.31 percent to end at 83.00.
 Petrobras is weighted as 13.62 percent of the MerVal.

 * On the broad market stocks volume was low at $9.0 million.
 Of active issues, 22 advanced, 34 declined and 19 were unchanged.